mesosphere/dcos-docs-site/pages/services/kafka/2.3.0-1.1.0/notes/index.md

 ### Updates
 - Major improvements to the stability and performance of service orchestration.
 - Protocol and log version defaults are also set to `1.0`.
-- Improve Kafka's ZK library to enable re-resolution as required on virtual networks
+- Improve {{ model.techShortName }}'s ZK library to enable re-resolution as required on virtual networks
 - Upgrade the JRE to 1.8u162
 - The service now uses the Mesos V1 API.
 The service can be set back to the V0 API using the service property `service.mesos_api_version`.

 ## Version 2.0.4-1.0.0

 ### Updates
-- Upgraded to Kafka v1.0.0. **Note:** Protocol and log version defaults are set to 0.11.0.
+- Upgraded to {{ model.techShortName }} v1.0.0. **Note:** Protocol and log version defaults are set to 0.11.0.
 After upgrading to this version, they may be set to 1.0.0.

 # Version 2.0.3-0.11.0